inspec/inspec-aws/docs/resources/aws_ec2_traffic_mirror_filter.md

 ### be_available

-Check if the test the entity is available.
+Use `should` to check if the entity is available.

     describe aws_ec2_traffic_mirror_filter(aws_ec2_traffic_mirror_filter_id: 'TRAFFIC_MIRROR_FILTER_ID') do
       it { should be_available }